-Having friends over for a night of root-root-rooting for the home team?
-You can make traditional baseball foods that will trigger on the nostalgia of heading to the ballpark.
-Each item will remind your guests of all the great traditions that go along with America’s Pastime.
+Are you having friends over for a night of root-root-rooting for the home team?
+You can make traditional baseball foods that will trigger the nostalgia of heading to the ballpark.
+Each item in my baseball game menu will remind your guests of all the great traditions that go along with America’s Pastime.

 After all that salty snack food, your guests are probably thirsty.
 Most baseball fans are accustomed to putting back a cold one (or more) while watching a game.
 Instead of beer from the bottle, serve your guests a beer cocktail.
 A mixture of beer, fresh lime juice, and ginger ale makes for a refreshing beverage to get you through all nine innings (or more).

 Hot dogs are the quintessential stadium food.
 They are tasty, portable, and can be eaten with one hand while wearing a foul ball-catching glove on your other hand.
-Every MLB team has their own version of the classic hot dog.
-In Detroit, we cover the dog with Coney Sauce and onions.
-Pro Tip: Don’t EVER look up the ingredients in traditional Coney Sauce.
+Every MLB baseball stadium has its own version of the classic hot dog in its concession stands.
+In Detroit, we locals cover the dog with Coney Sauce and onions.
+Pro Tip: Don’t EVER look up the ingredients in traditional Coney chili sauce.
 Some things are better left unknown.

 The d@mn Yankees are hot dog purists.
-The dog MUST be a Nathan’s hot dog topped with yellow mustard and onions.
+Dogs served at Yankee Stadium MUST be Nathan’s hot dogs topped with yellow mustard and onions.
 At Wrigley you can get a Chicago-style hot dog topped with tomatoes, mustard, pickles, relish, onions, sport peppers, and celery salt.
 If you don’t wear some of it home, you are eating it wrong.

-At your party, you can choose to serve the type of dog specific to your home team, or you can let your guests experiment by offering a Build Your Own Hot Dog bar.
+At your ball game party, you can choose to serve the type of dog specific to your home team, or you can let your guests experiment by offering a Build Your Own Hot Dog bar.
 We did that for my son’s 2nd birthday party, which had a baseball theme.
 Put out a few signs with the “recipes” for different stadiums’ specialties along with small bowls filled with a wide variety of hot dog toppings.
-Interactive party food is always a homerun.
+Interactive party food is always a home run.